3DJ/3DJ_Test/README.md

+<b>HAND DJ MACHINE</b>
+* use your hands to control the volume of the song.
+This is a tester app.
+* place an MP3 of WAV file in data/sounds, then add that name in the testApp setup function to load the song.
+* The original song is not included at this time, so please use your own.
+Have fun!

 <b>INTENT</b>

 This is a small app intended for quick testing with kinect sensors before integrating into 3DJ.
 Currently there is a vector of ofMesh vertices to do some test drawings.
 Change the drawMesh() to do what you want for drawings.
 I will build on this base app in the future and set up more functions with kinect data for easy use.